open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/deploy-kubernetes-resources.md

 deployed local resources are holding at the "Terminating" due to graceful deletion.
 Both of its `ManifestWork` and `AppliedManifestWork` should stay undeleted.

+## Troubleshoot
+In case of run into any unexpected failures, you can make sure your environment by checking the following conditions:

+- The CRD `ManifestWork` is installed in the hub cluster:

+    ```shell
+    $ kubectl get crd manifestworks.work.open-cluster-management.io
+    ```

+- The CRD `AppliedManifestWork` is installed in the managed cluster:

+    ```shell
+    $ kubectl get crd appliedmanifestworks.work.open-cluster-management.io
+    ```

+- The work agent is successfully running in the managed cluster:

+    ```shell
+    $ kubectl -n open-cluster-management-agent get pod
+    NAME                                             READY   STATUS    RESTARTS   AGE
+    klusterlet-registration-agent-598fd79988-jxx7n   1/1     Running   0          20d
+    klusterlet-work-agent-7d47f4b5c5-dnkqw           1/1     Running   0          20d
+    ```